PDR MEMBER LOGIN:

 Propranolol; Hydrochlorothiazide, HCTZ: (Minor) In a study of 9 healthy adults given 0.5 mg/kg of indocyanine green, propranolol decreased clearance by 21%.

 Indocyanine green enables intravascular imaging through fluorescence.
-When bound to proteins in plasma or lymph fluid, indocyanine green absorbs light in the near-infrared region at 806 nm, and emits fluorescence (light) at a slightly longer wavelength, with peak emission at 830 nm.
+When bound to proteins in plasma or lymph fluid, indocyanine green absorbs light in the near-infrared region with peak absorption at 805 nm, and emits fluorescence (light) at a slightly longer wavelength, with peak emission at 830 nm.
 Fluorescence imaging devices provide external energy as near-infrared light for indocyanine green to absorb, resulting in excitation of indocyanine green; emitted fluorescence is transferred from the field of view to an image on a monitor.
 Its visual color is created from microbubbles produced from shaking during product reconstitution, rather than the chemical composition of the dye itself.
 Approximately 0.01 mL of air is injected with each 1 mL of prepared indocyanine green dye.[48809]
 [48816]

 Indocyanine green is administered parenterally as intravenous or interstitial cervical injections.
 Once in systemic circulation, indocyanine green binds to plasma (98%) or lymphatic proteins (including albumin and alpha-1 lipoproteins), which confines the drug to the intravascular compartment.
 No extrahepatic or enterohepatic circulation occurs, and there is negligible renal, peripheral, lung, or cerebrospinal uptake.
 Indocyanine green is not metabolized.
 The drug is removed from plasma almost exclusively by hepatic parenchymal cells and is subsequently excreted unchanged in bile.
 The peak absorption and emission of indocyanine green lie in a region of 800 to 850 nm where transmission of energy by the pigment epithelium is more efficient than in the region of visible light energy.